 When it comes to feelings, they can be purposefully disruptive.
 For example, a feeling of unfairness can lead us to confront something that we otherwise could’ve let slide.
 Feeling lost could lead us into a lengthy process of reexamination and reevaluation, where many activities we relied upon get questioned.

-The thing is, in order to experience the benefits of a connection to our feelings, we must be willing to pay the cost.
+The flip side is, in order to experience the benefits of a connection to our feelings, we must be willing to pay the cost.
 Cost of time, of reflection, of experiencing even the most deeply painful of feelings so as to understand and work with them, till they become something more healed, joyful, or free.
 We cannot force our way with our feelings, either.
 Things like stubbornness will often fail, and it can require great patience to truly connect and meet feelings where they are.
 We have to be willing to put aside the perceived benefits of ignoring them, or at least recognize and confront those benefits.
 Experiences of immediate pleasure can often distract from the deeper experiences, and we can get lost in addiction to things that only take place on the level of our senses and mind.
 It takes a certain amount of discipline to see past those lures, and to recognize one’s own desires to escape the inner realities, for an outer distraction.

 Thus, you can see that, while from a certain perspective feelings can seem “inconvenient” – the changes required to integrate feelings into one’s personal life are still necessary in order to receive the myriad benefits that come from that connection.
 You need to be able to recognize the real danger of self-deception when it comes to feelings, too.
 It’s very easy to say “I’ve got that taken care of”, while not taking the time to really reflect and be open to every kind of feeling that may come up in you in the moment.
 Really, it takes being able to put aside impatience and a love of convenience, and instead commit to listening to the deeper things of life.